Skip to main content

 "The Saturday Shot" tells the story of a young girl going to the doctor's office for a check-up and vaccine.
 Written by a child for children, this book provides a child's perspective on getting immunized.
 Published in 2009.

 "Dylan’s Big Surprise at the Doctor Not-So-Scary Shots" tells the story of a young boy who is afraid to go to the doctor if one particular nurse is not there because she makes a visit to the doctor’s office fun for kids.
 Written by Kishma Anthony, this book helps kids understand that other children are scared too, and it speaks to the important role of understanding office staff in making children feel better about the situation.
-Published by BookLogix in 2013, the book is available at Amazon.com and is also available for e-readers.
+Published by BookLogix in 2013, the book is also available for e-readers.

 "Jojo Wonders … What Are Vaccines?" was written and illustrated by high school freshman, Aimen Patel.
 The story educates young children about what vaccines are by explaining that the training of our immune system by vaccines is like the training to learn to read.